scicluna/aidm/README.md

 Customize for your usecase: Easily editable code for changing prompt chains! (api/chat/route.ts -- edit the rules variable)

-Unfortunately not deployed: Due to the inherent costs of running an app like this, I am not at this time interested in deploying this app.

 ## Tech Stack
 AIDM is built with the following: